 I recently had a letter saying that my gas meter needed to be upgraded as it was so old.
 I was also offered the choice of switching to a smart meter for both gas and electricity, and whilst I know that they are a controversial topic, I decided to go ahead.
 I am so forgetful and regularly submit my meter readings late, and I’m also interested in any kind of technology so for me it seemed like a no brainer.
 I also wanted to know if you really can save money with a smart meter!
+For anything not covered in this post, and for any other questions that you might want an answer to, check out this resource all about smart meters.

 Smart Meter Installation